stoermelder/vcvrack-packone/docs/EightFace.md

 ### Usage

-Place 8FACE on the right side next to the module you like to manage.
+Place 8FACE on the right side next to the module that you would like to manage.
 The triangle-shaped LED begins to flash if a connection is established successfully.
-You can detach 8FACE and re-attach to another instance of the same module.
-When you place 8FACE next to a module and the LED turns red it means it had been configured for another model.
-In this case you can either check the model on the context menu or initialize 8FACE to its initial state.
-Since v1.2.0 you can place 8FACE on the left side of a module after changing the appropriate setting on the context menu.
+You can detach 8FACE and re-attach it to another instance of the same module.
+When you place 8FACE next to a module and the LED turns red, it means it has been configured for another model.
+In this case you can either check the model in the context menu or initialize 8FACE to its initial state.
+Since v1.2.0, you can place 8FACE on the left side of a module after changing the appropriate setting in the context menu.

 ### Write-mode